 - Pour remaining Jello into mixing bowl, add 2 T. sweetened condensed milk for “creamy” layer

-- Remove mold from fridge when time is up; top should be slightly tacky to the touch
+- Remove mold from the fridge when time is up; the top should be slightly tacky to the touch

-- Pour creamy layer carefully over Jello layer.
+- Pour creamy layer carefully over the Jello layer.
 (I spooned it with a large tablespoon)

-- Place in fridge again for 12-15 minutes
+- Place in the fridge again for 12-15 minutes

 - Wash all utensils and repeat with the next color, continue until finished.